emmazzz/diem/specifications/move_adapter/README.md

 * Call the `AccountFreezing::account_is_frozen` function to check if the transaction sender's account is frozen.
 If so, the status code is set to `SENDING_ACCOUNT_FROZEN`.

 * Check that the hash of the transaction's public key (from the `authenticator` in the `SignedTransaction`) matches the authentication key in the sender's account.
 If not, validation fails with an `INVALID_AUTH_KEY` status code.

+* If secondary signers exist for the transaction, perform the following checks:
+    * Check that the number of secondary signer addresses provided is the same as the number of secondary signer public key hashes provided.
+If not, validation fails with a `SECONDARY_KEYS_ADDRESSES_COUNT_MISMATCH` status code.
+    * For each secondary signer, check if the secondary signer has an account, and if not, the validation fails with a `SENDING_ACCOUNT_DOES_NOT_EXIST` status code.
+    * For each secondary signer, check that the hash of the secondary signer's public key (from the `authenticator` in the `SignedTransaction`) matches the authentication key in the secondary signer's account.
+      If not, validation fails with an `INVALID_AUTH_KEY` status code.

 * The transaction sender must be able to pay the maximum transaction fee.
 The maximum fee is the product of the transaction's `max_gas_amount` and `gas_unit_price` fields.
 If the maximum fee is non-zero, the coin specified by the transaction's `gas_currency_code`